Project Timeline

 January 2024

-Storm sewer construction expected to begin along West 14th Avenue between Vance and Lamar streets.
+Storm sewer construction along West 14th Avenue between Vance and Lamar streets.

 In coordination with other efforts along 14th: